Skip to content

 Share

-The tragic event in Skopje's Karpoš neighbourhood, where a mother and her six-year-old daughter died after falling from a building, triggered a wave of grief, anger, and calls for systemic change across the Macedonian public.
-Victim protection organisations and the family of the deceased are demanding institutional accountability.
+The tragic event in Skopje's Karpos neighborhood, where a mother and her six-year-old daughter died after falling from a building, triggered a wave of grief, pain, and demands for systemic change across Macedonian society.
+Victim protection organizations and the deceased's family are demanding institutional accountability.

-The brother of the deceased woman publicly confirmed that they had endured years of domestic abuse.
-However, on the day of the tragedy, the woman stated to police that there had been no physical violence and signed a statement refusing police intervention.
-"A mother today did not wake up to take her child to school," was just one of the deeply felt messages shared on social media.
+The deceased woman's brother publicly confirmed that she had suffered domestic abuse for years.
+However, on the day of the tragedy, the woman told police there was no physical violence and signed a note refusing police intervention.
+"A mother today did not wake up to take her child to school," were among the heartbreaking messages on social media.

-Interior Minister Panche Toshkovski responded with an urgent telegram to all police stations, directing that any person suspected of being a domestic abuser must be called in for an informative interview.
-"For any case where we have even the slightest suspicion — the perpetrator will be summoned," Toshkovski stated, emphasising that this applies regardless of whether the victim has filed a formal report.
+Interior Minister Pance Toskovski responded with an urgent telegram to all police officers, ordering that every person identified as a domestic violence perpetrator must be called in for an information interview.
+"For every case where we have even the slightest suspicion - the perpetrator will be summoned," Toskovski announced, emphasizing this applies regardless of whether the victim has filed a formal complaint.

-Civil society organisations and activists, however, point out that the problem cannot be solved with campaigns and appeals alone.
-They demand concrete legislative changes, better training for police and social services, and above all — preventive action before the tragedy occurs, not after.
+Civil organizations and activists, however, note that the problem cannot be solved with campaigns and appeals alone.
+They are calling for concrete legal changes, better training for police and social services, and above all - preventive action before tragedy strikes, not after.

-Statistics speak for themselves: in 2024, 213 reports of domestic violence were filed in Skopje, and in 2025 the number rose to 224.
-So far in 2026, 28 cases have been registered.
-The suspect is currently in detention facing three criminal charges: inducement to suicide, domestic violence, and endangering safety.
+The statistics speak for themselves: in 2024, 213 domestic violence complaints were filed in Skopje, rising to 224 in 2025.
+In 2026 so far, 28 cases have been registered.
+The suspect is in custody under three criminal charges: inducement to suicide, domestic violence, and endangering security.